2006 United States Senate elections: Indiana

 Incumbent Republican Richard Lugar was unopposed by any Democratic candidate and was re-elected to his sixth six-year term with 87.3% of the vote over Libertarian radio operator Steve Osborn.
-This would be Lugar's last race of his political career.
+This would be Lugar's last successful campaign of his political career.

 Lugar faced no opposition from the Democratic Party, as they felt Lugar was unbeatable.
 The Indiana Senate race was the only one in 2006 where the incumbent faced no challenger from the other major party.
 Also running was Libertarian Steve Osborn.
 Osborn was from La Porte, Indiana, and was an amateur radio operator.
 Exit polls projected a landslide victory for Lugar which was borne out by the result.

 The election was not close, with Lugar winning every county.
 Osborn's best performance was in Switzerland County, where he received just over 22% of the vote.